 I shot this scene using RAW + JPEG mode to show the differences in quality modes.
 First, the SOOC JPEG version.

-This is an OK shot of a famous t and it’s a usable image.
+This is an OK shot of a famous spot and it’s a usable image.

 Compare that to the RAW image.

 Now, which one would you prefer to print and frame on your wall?

 In fact, I created the edited image above by moving no more than eight sliders in Adobe Camera Raw.

 With very little effort, we can make something much more engaging than our cameras can on their own.